SciZoom: A Large-scale Benchmark for Hierarchical Scientific Summarization across the LLM Era

 \section{Discussion}

-\paragraph{Implications for Scientific Communication.} Our findings reveal measurable homogenization in scientific prose following LLM adoption.
-The 4--10$\times$ increase in formulaic phrases, combined with a 22.8\% decline in hedging language while assertive language remains stable, suggests that LLM assistance systematically strips epistemic caution rather than adding confidence, raising questions about peer review calibration and AI-disclosure policies.
+\paragraph{Implications for ML/NLP Scientific Communication.} Our findings reveal measurable homogenization in ML/NLP abstracts following LLM adoption.
+Within this scope, the 4--10$\times$ increase in formulaic phrases, combined with a 22.8\% decline in hedging language while assertive language remains stable, is consistent with LLM assistance systematically stripping epistemic caution rather than adding confidence, raising questions about peer-review calibration and AI-disclosure policies.
 We limit this claim to the four ML/NLP venues covered by \scizoom and treat extension to other disciplines (mathematics, physics, biomedicine, social sciences) as an empirical question for future work, in line with the venue-stratified prevalence estimates of~\citet{liang2025quantifying}.

 \paragraph{Benchmark Difficulty.} Even DeepSeek-R1 (671B) does not outperform the best 7-8B models, and the persistent gap between lexical overlap (R-L $\sim$23-29\%) and semantic similarity (BERTScore $\sim$87-89\%) suggests that models capture core meaning but struggle to reproduce precise scientific phrasing, positioning \scizoom as a benchmark unlikely to be saturated by simple scaling.

 \paragraph{Hierarchical Consistency.} Cross-level entailment exceeds 89\% with under 0.4\% contradiction across all models, suggesting that hierarchical summarization is a viable paradigm where users can trust that TL;DRs will not introduce claims contradicted by the full abstract.